bugnumber9/simple-screen-shot-js/README.md

     node script.js -s urls.txt -w 1280 -h 800 -n url -t 150 -d 2000

-This command will capture screenshots of URLs listed in `my_urls.txt` using a viewport size of 1280x800 pixels, filenames based on URLs with a maximum length of 150 characters, and a 2-second delay between processing each URL.
+This command will capture screenshots of URLs listed in `urls.txt` using a viewport size of 1280x800 pixels, filenames based on URLs with a maximum length of 150 characters, and a 2-second delay between processing each URL.

 **Output**